jihdeh/xexxder/readme.md

   - A `.env` is auto-generated on project build just to avoid you manually creating an env file yourself for "this test"
   - When project is done building head over to http://localhost:8000/movies/

-### PREREQUISITES
+### Running Tests, Lints and Type Checks
   In order to run other commands, to check test, lint and type, it is required to run the command `make setup_venv` to set the environment and setup venv.
-After running that command, the below can be run in any other order.
+After running that command, the below can be run in no particular order.

   - make setup_venv  - important first step
   - make test